michael-re/content_retrieval/README.md

 # $D_{i,k} = \sum_j | \frac{H_i(j)}{M_i \times N_i} - \frac{H_k(j)}{M_k \times N_k} |$

-$`\text{Where:}`$
+$\text{Where:}$

 - $` M_i \times N_i = \text{the number of pixels in image } i. `$
 - $` M_k \times N_k = \text{the number of pixels in image } k. `$

+---

-## Relevance Feedback
+## Background: Relevance Feedback

-The Relevance Feedback mechanism enhances the retrieval process by incorporating user feedback and iteratively adjusting feature weights based on that input.
+The Relevance Feedback mechanism enhances the retrieval process by incorporating user feedback and iteratively adjusting the feature weights based on that input.
 This project employs a simplified relevance feedback mechanism, comprising five
 phases:

-1. Combine intensity and color code histograms for each image and normalize the feature matrix.
+1. Combine the intensity and color-code histograms for each image and normalize the feature matrix.
-2. Gather user feedback: relevant and non-relevant images.
+2. Gather user feedback in the form of relevant and non-relevant images.
-3. Compute new weights using the feature (sub) matrix of images marked as relevant.
+3. Compute new weights using the feature (sub) matrix of the images marked relevant.
 4. Retrieval - apply the weights to each feature using values from step `3` to compute the distance matrix.
 5. Subsequent RF iterations:
     - Obtain feedback from the user.